 Stage 1 Bedsores – These bedsores are typically mild and will appear as either light or dark red depending on the individual’s skin tone.
-They are identified because the skin surrounding the sore won’t blanched when it is pressed.
+They are identified because the skin surrounding the sore won’t blanch when it is pressed.
 These sores typically feel warm and will cause pain when touched.
 Stage 1 bedsores can develop quickly, sometimes as short as a few hours.

 Stage 2 Bedsores – Stage 2 bedsores manifest as open wounds.
 These often appear as craters that are often surrounded by fat deposits around their edges.
 Often, these sores are similar in appearance to blisters and may have a pinkish hue.

 Stage 3 Bedsores – These are deep wounds that can reach far into tissue.
 They are often accompanied by dead, yellowish tissue around the edge of the sore.
-These sores are often infected and will not heal without the application of medical treatment including antibiotics.
+These sores are often infected and will not heal without the application of medical treatment, including antibiotics.

 Bedsores often cause infections such as sepsis that can quickly spread throughout the bloodstream.
 They can also lead to the development of squamous cell carcinoma, cellulitis, and meningitis.
 These conditions can not only complicate the treatment of other existing conditions and have a serious impact on the individual’s quality of life, but they can also become life-threatening conditions in and of themselves.